UMM-CSci/csci-1301-fall-2021/_problem_sets/game-of-life-big-bang.md

 although it's likely to run more slowly, perhaps _much_ more slowly, especially if there are a substantial number of living cells.

+:information_source: If your simulations seem to be running really slow, with lots of pauses, you *might* be able to speed things up by allocating more memory to DrRacket.
+By default DrRacket is limited to 1GB of memory.
+Assuming your computer has more than that, you can go to the `Racket` menu and select the `Limit memory…` option.
+I changed the 1000 MB (i.e., 1GB) limit to 4000 MB (i.e., 4 GB) and
+that sped things up a *little* on my computer.
+It's still the case, though, that if you get a lot of live cells this is going to bog down pretty noticeably.
+This is partly because of choices we've made in the programming (mostly in the previous section of the write-up), and partly because DrRacket is a big of a memory hog.

 Play around and have some fun!

 ## Ways we could fancy this up